Alone, we can do so little. Together, we can do so much.

 Teams that live the collaborative advantage, among other things, share a sense of purpose and vision, openly and timely process disagreement and hold each other accountable.
 They also:

 We designed a Collaborative Capacity Survey with Resonance Strategies, an online research partner that explores rational and emotional factors in people’s decision-making.
 The survey explored what encourages team members to be team players.
-12 dimensions critical for moving teams from average to high-performing levels were identified.
+12 critical dimensions were identified for turning average into high-performance teams.